 Discover the incredible story of Asian-American immigrants in Seattle.

-The Wing Luke Museum is housed inside the historic East Kong Yick building in Seattle's China Town, with 60,000 square feet of space after an ambitious $23 million renovation.
+It's inside the historic East Kong Yick building in Seattle's China Town, and has 60,000 square feet of space, after an ambitious $23 million renovation.

 Visitors can browse three floors of exhibits depicting life for Asian immigrants in Seattle.